safvanplp/git_workshop/README.md

 # Sample project
 This is a sample project done for git
+This is my second update